TITLE 38: FINANCIAL INSTITUTIONS

 Section 190.60 General Accounting Procedures

-a) All credit unions will maintain their books and records in accordance with generally accepted accounting principles (Wiley GAAP, published by John Wiley & Son, 605 Third Avenue, New York NY 110158-0112, 2002, no later editions or amendments included), and in such a manner as to provided an accurate report of financial condition, with the exception of the selection of the accounting method to be used or when otherwise directed by statutory requirements.
-In the event that a credit union is using the modified cash basis of accounting, and the Director determines that such method causes a material misstatement of the financial condition of the credit union, he shall require that the credit union convert to the full accrual method of accounting except where factors such as prohibitive cost or lack of expertise are evident.
-The Division shall notify in writing any credit union required to convert to the full accrual method and provide 60 days to review and respond.
+a) All credit unions will maintain their books and records in accordance with GAAP, and in such a manner as to provide an accurate report of financial condition, with the exception of the selection of the accounting method to be used or when otherwise directed by statutory requirements.
+In the event that a credit union is using the modified cash basis of accounting, and the Secretary determines that method causes a material misstatement of the financial condition of the credit union, the Secretary shall require that the credit union convert to the full accrual method of accounting, except when factors such as prohibitive cost or lack of expertise are evident.
+The Division will notify in writing any credit union required to convert to the full accrual method and provide 60 days to review and respond.

-b) If the credit union does not concur with the Division's requirement, it may request a formal hearing under 38 Ill.
-Adm.
-Code 190.20.
+b) If the credit union does not concur with the Division's requirement, it may request a formal hearing under Section 190.20.
 The order to change accounting procedures is stayed pending the final outcome of the hearing.

 c) Regardless of the method of accounting in use, the following items must be accrued or amortized: